-Restricted Stock Awards: The Company granted 26,213 and 16,213 restricted stock awards ("RSAs"), on June 1, 2018 to our Chief Executive Officer and Chief Operating Officer, respectively.
-The RSAs vested ratably over a one-year period and had completely vested as of May 31, 2019.
-No RSAs were outstanding as of September 30, 2020.
-The fair value of each restricted stock was \$10.30 reflecting the closing price of our common stock on the grant date.
-The Company recorded stock-based compensation expense related to RSAs of zero for the three and nine months ended September 30, 2020 and zero and \$182 thousand for the three and nine months ended September 30, 2019, respectively, within general and administrative expenses in the accompanying condensed consolidated statements of operations.
+As of March 31, 2021, 98,800 RSAs were outstanding.
+The fair value of each restricted stock was \$78.89 reflecting the closing price of our common stock on the grant date.
+The Company recorded stock-based compensation expense related to RSAs of \$182 thousand and zero for the three months ended March 31, 2021 and 2020, respectively, within general and administrative expenses in the accompanying condensed consolidated statements of operations (in thousands):